 If you follow these simple steps, you should be able to jump start your car, but a jump is usually a temporary fix to a more serious problem: your battery is likely going to need replacing soon.
-For more information on batteries, contact or visit Chevrolet Center at any time and we’ll be glad to help!
+For more information on batteries or for expert advice on other topics like how to unlock a steering wheel, contact or visit Chevrolet Center at any time and we’ll be glad to help!

 Save on Service at Chevrolet Center